jenting/longhorn/enhancements/20210525-async-pull-backups.md

 ## Note

-With this enhancement, the _backups_ customer resource (CR) is updated when the asynchronous timer be triggered.
+With this enhancement, the CR _backups.longhorn.io_ is updated when the asynchronous timer be triggered.
 However, the user might want to trigger it immediately.
 But currently, we haven't found a good way to let the user force trigger it now.